-From the authors of the international bestseller The Holy Blood and the Holy Grail, a history of the Freemasons from medieval England to America's founding fathers.
+From the authors of the international bestseller Holy Blood, Holy Grail, a history of the Freemasons from the Knights Templar to America's founding fathers.

-The book posits that the order’s contribution to the fostering of tolerance, progressive values, and cohesion in English society aided in preempting a French‑style revolution in England; that Freemasonry was an essential keystone in the formation of the United States; and that America itself is an embodiment of the ideal “Masonic Republic.”
-This groundbreaking thread of analysis challenges the accepted traditions of Western history as it is currently taught.
-What is the true source of our most valued traditions?
-Twenty years since its original publication, The Temple and the Lodge remains a trenchant and essential edition to any collection of Western history.
+Baigent and Leigh marshal the evidence that the order’s contribution to fostering tolerance, progressive values, and cohesion in English society helped preempt a French‑style revolution in England.
+Freemasonry was an essential keystone in the formation of the United States, and the authors argue that America itself is an embodiment of the ideal “Masonic Republic.”
+Their groundbreaking analysis challenged the accepted history of the influence of Freemasonry on America’s framers and revolutionists, which most mainstream historians ignored until recently.
+Thirty years since its original publication, The Temple and the Lodge remains a trenchant and essential work on the influence of esoteric thought and beliefs in Western history.